How to choose the right color for interior wall painting?

 Sample and Swatch Testing

 Gather paint samples and swatches of your existing elements, such as fabric from furniture, flooring samples, and decor pieces.
-Hold these samples against potential paint colours to see how they complement or contrast with each other.
+Hold these samples against potential paint colors to see how they complement or contrast with each other.

 Neutral Anchor